schanstuin/website/README.md

-a website for our friends
+a website for our friends of the schans